ik-fractel/kappataumu.github.com/_posts/2013-09-08-creating-an-Ubuntu-VM-with-packer.md

 published: true
 ---

-(Updated for packer v0.5.2)

 Trying to build a simple VirtualBox Ubuntu image was not without digging around, even though the documentation at [Packer](http://www.packer.io) would lead you to believe everything is quite straightforward.
-If you were looking for a concrete example of creating a VirtualBox Ubuntu 12.04 LTS image with Packer, this should be a straightforward guide to get you up and running fast.
+If you were looking for a concrete example of creating a VirtualBox Ubuntu 12.04 LTS image with Packer, this should be a straightforward guide to get you up and running fast. *(Updated for packer v0.5.2)*

 ![packer_splash.jpg](/uploads/packer_splash.jpg)